 Finding Inspiration in Every Turn

-Olympic Valley Chapel’s award-winning design was the first of its kind.
+Olympic Valley Chapel’s award-winning design was among the first of its kind.
 The building quickly became known as the “potato chip” church because of its resemblance to a Pringles potato chip.
 This is the story behind its unusual design, why it was built, and the connection with the Olympic Valley community today.

 A SOARING DECISION: The Olympic Valley Chapel, at the base of Tram Face next to Palisades Tahoe in Olympic Valley, recalls the design advances and community vibe